Exile

 “They’ll be destroyed anyway.”

-“Fly as fast, and as far away as you can.”
+“Fly as fast and as far away as you can.”

 “Take everyone, and get away,” I shout to Balshown.

-“I’m going to stop them.”
+“I’m going to stop the Krale with my eyes.”

 “The tower and the city should be safe.”